QData/TextAttack/docs/augmentation/augmenter.rst

 ======================
-Data Augmentation
+Augmenter
 ======================

-Transformations and constraints can be used outside of an attack for simple NLP data augmentation.
+Transformations and constraints can be used outside of an attack for simple NLP data augmentation with the ``Augmenter`` module.

 .. automodule:: textattack.augmentation.augmenter